 YOU ARE IN THE ARMY NOW

-By Chet Yarbrough for the Las Vegas Review Journal Honor and respect is earned by Army service personnel in the United States and abroad.
+By Chet Yarbrough Honor and respect is earned by Army service personnel in the United States and abroad.
 America’s appreciation for military service does not stop either before a recruit decides to join the Army or at the end of an enlistment.

 Joining the Army afforded Shane an opportunity to explore and develop strengths he learned from being raised in a challenged family environment.
 After taking an Army aptitude test and graduating from High School, Shane chose a job in Army Intelligence.